Andruw Jones

-After the 2007 season, Jones signed with the Los Angeles Dodgers as a free agent to a two-year deal, worth $36.2 million.
+After the 2007 season, Jones signed with the Dodgers as a free agent to a two-year deal, worth $36.2 million.
 However, Jones struggled with the Dodgers, batting just .158 with three home runs and 14 RBIs.
 Shortly after the season, Jones was released.
-Jones concluded his MLB career with brief stints for the Rangers, White Sox, and Yankees, transitioning from a center fielder to designated hitter and a fourth outfielder role.
-While with the White Sox, Jones hit his 400th career home run.
+Jones concluded his MLB career with brief stints for the Rangers, White Sox, and Yankees, transitioning from a starting center fielder to designated hitter and backup outfielder role.
+Jones hit his 400th career home run in 2010 while playing for the White Sox.

+Jones was named the manager of Team Netherlands for the 2026 World Baseball Classic, which will take place in Miami in March 2026.

 Early life

-Jones was born on April 23, 1977, in the capital city of Willemstad on the Caribbean island nation of Curaçao.
-By the age of 11, Jones was on a youth select team that traveled all the way to Japan to play in a tournament.
+Jones was born on April 23, 1977, in Willemstad, Curaçao.
+By the age of 11, Jones was on a youth select baseball team that traveled to Japan to play in a tournament.
 He could handle any position on the field, but because of his powerful arm, Jones often found himself at catcher or third base.
 He switched to the outfield a couple of years later.

 Early professional career

 Jones signed with the Atlanta Braves organization as a free agent in 1993 at the age of 16.
-Jones was promoted to Danville of the Appalachian League after only 27 games with the Braves farm team in West Palm Beach, Florida.
+Jones was promoted to Danville of the Appalachian League after only 27 games with the Gulf Coast League Braves.
 Jones played for Class-A Macon in 1995.
 In his first at bat, he belted a homer.
 He finished the season with 25 home runs and 100 runs batted in.
 Jones also led the South Atlantic League with 56 steals.
-His outstanding season was capped off when he was named Minor League Player of the Year.
+His outstanding season was capped off when he was named minor league player of the year by USA Today and Baseball America.